How to Eat well on a budget. Kind of sounds like an oxymoron, doesn’t it?

 Lately I’ve found that when I do a huge grocery shop, half of what I buy probably goes to waste, primarily because I’m not running a 5 person household anymore.

-The first is to buy what’s on sale.
+The first How to Eat Well on a Budget is to buy multiples of what’s on sale.

 Now…yes…this is a no brainer, but more than just buying what’s on sale, the key to winning with this tip lies in buying multiples when it’s on sale if you can afford it, and even more so if the item isn’t perishable; pasta, canned goods, sometimes even items that can be frozen should be purchased in multiples when they’re on sale.